Some links may be affiliate links. We may get paid if you buy something or take an action after clicking one of these.

 A small package with a lot of punch, the Blix Vika+ Flex is a refreshingly usable and elegant electric folding bike.

 Not only does if have go kart-like agility, the Vika+ is relatively light, easy to fold and boasts a very well done finish that, at least in the British racing green color we reviewed, feels like it belongs on a 1960’s European sports car.
 I’m not a cyclist who’d typically gravitate towards a folding e-bike, but I’ve found myself riding the Vika+ more and more even after its official test period with Electric Bike Report ended — it’s an exceptionally fun ride.
+It is a standout amongst the other Blix e-bikes we’ve reviewed.

 When Blix updated this bike earlier this year, they didn’t change a whole lot; simply giving the bike wider tires, updating the folding mechanism and better hiding the controller box.
 Those changes have seemingly made a good bike better by improving aesthetics and handling.
 It’s also refreshing to see a folding e-bike built with urban functionality in mind.
 At just 55 lbs and with the ability to fold down relatively small, I can actually see someone toting this bike up a flight of stairs or stashing it under their desk at work.